DKatzlberger/Project_Y/README.md

 ***1. Settings:***

 The script accepts one commandline argument, which is a path to a settings.yaml file.
 In the file you need to specify all required settings.
+An example settings file for "interactions.R" can be found here [example_settings_interactions.yaml](https://github.com/DKatzlberger/Project_Y/blob/main/example_settings_interactions.yaml).
 The snipped below shows all required settings:
 ```yaml
 # Required settings
 class_0: your_class_0